AntoineLegare/CMTK/README.md

 The Computational Morphometry Toolkit (CMTK) software is available at https://www.nitrc.org/frs/?group_id=212.

-## Tutorial
-The .pdf document (french only) offers a few command lines to get started.

 ## Upcoming changes:
 - Making a complete README file;
 - Renaming variables and methods;